MrYamiTsu/Giga-Balatro_Mod/README.md

 - Left Arm of The Forbidden One : +80 Chips for every Heart
 - Right Arm of The Forbidden One : +80 Chips for every Diamond
 - Exodia The Forbidden One : +10 Chips for every card played
+- Paleontologist : +30 Chips for each Soil card
+- Paleo Expert : +4 Mult for each Soil card (no art yet)

 *Some Joker has secret interaction with other Jokers* *Their is some secret jokers*